By Tony Wagner Citizen Columnist

 -- Mr. Fitness

-Tony Wagner, aka Mr. Fitness, has over 30 years of fitness and nutritional expertise.
-A certified personal trainer and fitness author, he has helped thousands of people get into and stay in shape.
-Contact him at: firstname.lastname@example.org, Facebook us, and stop by Bodyzone Fitness Center, 2740 N. Roosevelt Blvd., 305-292-2930.
+Tony Wagner, a.k.a.
+Mr. Fitness, has more than 30 years of fitness and nutritional expertise.
+A fitness author and certified personal trainer, he has helped thousands of people get into and stay in shape.
+You can contact him at: email@example.com, Facebook us, or stop by Bodyzone Fitness Center, 2740 N. Roosevelt Blvd., Key West.